 (In view of the many assaults that daily life presents to the intestinal flora of each of us – chlorinated drinking water, alcoholic beverages, antibiotic residues in foods, pesticides on vegetables, etc. – the acidophilus regimen described above would probably be a good strategy for most everyone on a regular basis.)

 Complete care of the liver includes avoidance of liver-damaging toxins – alcohol, cleaning solvents, chemicals in processed foods, gasoline fumes, and especially the pain-medicine, acetaminophen (brand name, “Tylenol”).
 It is equally important to eat a diet rich in green and yellow vegetables.
 A high-potency multivitamin/mineral supplement daily is also a liver-friendly idea, but be sure it does not contain vitamin A (retinol).

 Plenty of pure drinking water and long, pleasant walks for exercise bring increased healing blood flow through the liver – while a positive attitude helps heal both body and spirit.

 If you have hepatitis C, I strongly suggest you contact Dr. Berkson’s office for an assessment: see DrBerkson.com or call (575) 524-3720.

 Dr. Michael Klaper

-To schedule a private consultation with Dr. Michael Klaper by phone, Skype, FaceTime, or in person, call the TrueNorth Health Center in Santa Rosa, California (about one hour north of San Francisco).
+To schedule a private consultation by phone or video, please call the TrueNorth Health Center in Santa Rosa, California (about one hour north of San Francisco).
 The Front Desk at TrueNorth can be reached from 9a – 5p Monday through Saturday, and 12:30p – 4p on Sundays.
 Phone: 1-707-586-5555.